-In Cytobank, Experiments can be grouped into Projects for organizational purposes, as well as for sharing access to Experiments among a group of people.
+In the Cytobank platform, Experiments can be grouped into Projects for organizational purposes, as well as for sharing access to Experiments among a group of people.
 Click the links to jump to the relevant section below.

 - Creating and managing Projects